medic/couch2pg/README.md

 We support PostgreSQL 9.4 and greater.
 The user passed in the postgres url needs to have full creation rights on the given database.

+## Example usage

+You should probably install medic-analytics as a service and leave it to do its thing, as it should be able to run independently without any user input.

+If you want to run it locally: `node index`

+Or more realistically with useful env vars: `POSTGRESQL_URL=postgres://manalytics:manalytics@localhost:5432/medic-analytics-0.1.0 COUCHDB_URL=http://admin:pass@localhost:5984/medic COUCH2PG_SLEEP_MINS=10 COUCH2PG_DOC_LIMIT=1000 COUCH2PG_DEBUG=true node index.js`

 ## Running tests

 Some environment variables that may be required for the integration tests to run correctly: